twitchy-ears/shoddy-bookshelf/README.md

 # shoddy-bookshelf
 PHP page to make Calibre's Library trivially viewable online

-This is a very small and very simple project, it should require just a basic PHP install and access to the [pandoc](https://pandoc.org/) binary.
+This is a very small and very simple project, it should require just a basic PHP install and access to the [pandoc](https://pandoc.org/) binary, as well as the PHP SQLite libraries.

 I wanted to be able to easily view and read my Calibre Library online in the event I just had my phone with me and not an ebook reader, or